-Students this age have strong and powerful voices, and we provide tangible and easy-to-implement learning opportunities and strategies to channel their voices, strengthen their opinions, listen to the opinions of others, and cultivate their persuasive techniques when sharing their opinions through both speech and writing.
-For many students, this will be their first foray into the world of persuasive writing, and in My View, My Voice, we provide all the tools necessary to support teachers and students along the journey.
+Sixth, seventh, and eighth graders are especially well equipped and eager to share their views with the world, and we provide tangible and easy-to-implement learning opportunities and strategies to channel their voices, strengthen their stances, listen to the views of others, and cultivate their persuasive techniques when expressing their ideas through both speech and writing.

-What does persuasive writing look like across the grades of kindergarten to grade eight?
+What does persuasive writing look like across the grades of kindergarten to eighth grade?
 What is consistent?
 What shifts across the years?
 Across all grades, My View, My Voice guides students to understand that the primary purpose of persuasive writing is to persuade-to influence the beliefs and behaviors of others-and that this is most effectively done by providing logical reasoning and evidence to support one's views.
-We encourage students of all grade levels to examine and evaluate the purpose and effectiveness of the persuasive techniques writers use as they explore a wide variety of genres both as readers and as writers.
+We encourage students of all grade levels to examine and evaluate the purpose and effectiveness of the persuasive techniques writers use as they explore a wide variety of genres as both readers and writers.
 We charge all students to find topics that matter to them and motivate them to make a difference by sharing their views in order to persuade others.
 Across all grades, we teach students to use conversation, collaboration, and information from a variety of sources to support and refine their views.